-This Piece of Roadside Art Is Collapsing, But One Woman Is Fighting to Save It
+This Piece of Roadside Art Is Collapsing, but One Woman Is Fighting to Save It

 When photographer Suzi Altman first visited Margaret’s Grocery in 2000, she found Margaret’s husband, Reverend H.D.
 “Preacher” Dennis, standing outside wearing Mardi Gras beads and seersucker pants.
 Behind him was the roadside store, a multicolored monolith of hand-scrawled spirituality.

-A fixture of the famous Highway 61 in Vicksburg, Mississippi, the grocery was blanketed in mosaics of pink, red, white, and yellow.
+A fixture of famous Highway 61 in Vicksburg, Mississippi, the grocery was blanketed in mosaics of pink, red, white, and yellow.
 Little shrines were everywhere: double-headed eagles, elaborate masonry, enormous flower bouquets, and signs bearing hand-painted Bible verses and various religious messages of indeterminate denomination.

 Margaret Rogers was born in 1906 in King's Community, Mississippi.
 Now incorporated into Vicksburg, the town in its heyday had its own police department, firehouse, and general store: Margaret’s Grocery & Market.